orix-software/orix-software.github.io/docs/home/index.md

-# Install envs for developpers
+# Installation for developpers

+There is two way to develop : Oricutron and cross dev with test on real computer

 ## Step 1 : Configure and start oricutron with twilighte board

-Build from source code oricutron : [https://github.com/pete-gordon/oricutron](https://github.com/pete-gordon/oricutron)
+Build from source code oricutron : [https://github.com/pete-gordon/oricutron](https://github.com/pete-gordon/oricutron) or download last windows binaries : https://iss.sandacite.com/iss/oricutron/

 In oricutron.cfg, you have just to set the right parameter to start oric with the board emulated